damianhakert/damianhakert.github.io/source/posts/2016-10-22-gitlab-8-13-released.html.md

 This allows you to have multiple workflows, as issues are immediately updated with the corresponding labels.
-For instance, create a board for the whole organisation and one for only the UX team: issue will be updated across boards if the UX team moves it from UX to Frontend.
+For instance, create a board for the whole organisation and one for only the UX team: an issue will be updated across boards if the UX team moves it from UX to Frontend.

 We're looking forward to see how you'll use multiple issue boards.